samrocketman/blog/_posts/2022-10-25-guide-to-production-docker-images.md

   - Alternately, if you prefer bash to be you Docker RUN shell you can set `SHELL ["/bin/bash", "-exo", "pipefail", "-c" ]`; see bash manual for [the set builtin][bash-set].
+  - If you only want to debug a single RUN command you can prefix commands with `set` instead of changing all RUN shells.
+For example, instead of `RUN \` within examples, you could remove SHELL and add a single `RUN set -ex; \`.

 There are other good practices in general for applications such as integrating application performance monitoring (APM), unit testing with code coverage,